bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## Current status of this project

 This is now buildable as a Minimum Viable e-book™ It's still missing many formatting niceties and may contain errors but is available for download as a 'beta version' for proofreaders.
-Currently the Standard Ebooks build tool crashes when it tries to build a Kindle version so it's only epub and kobo-optimized epub versions for now.
-[Download here.][epub download link]
+[The latest compiled formats are found here.][latest release].
+Please read below to get instructions on which version is right for you and how to download them to your preferred device.

 ### Todos